thewhitewood/thewhitewood/README.md

-## Hey

-- 🔭 I’m currently working with iOS @ ustwo as Tech Lead
+Hi, I’m Nick, an iOS Tech Lead at ustwo in London.
-- 🌱 I’m currently learning all things Swift + SwiftUI